thomasnield/RxKotlinFX/README.md

 |doOnErrorCountFx()|Same as `doOnErrorCount()` except action is executed on FX thread
 |doOnCompletedCountFx()|Same as `doOnCompletedCount()` except action is executed on FX thread

-The `doXXXCount()` operators are especially helpful for providing a status update of how many items have been "processed" by an `Observable`.
+The `doOnXXXCount()` operators are especially helpful for providing a status update of how many items have been "processed" by an `Observable`.

 ```kotlin
 val source = Observable.range(1,1000)